 .

-reports info broken down by memory migration type.
+reports information broken down by memory migration type

 Entropy